HickDead/Glocks/README.md

 # Glocks
-Single and dual auto glocks
+Single and dual auto glocks for Killing Floor 2